 Essentially there are two parallel systems, one solar and the other conventional grid power working together; using the change over switch the mains DB can be supplied from solar; in fact it is most of the day.

-Almost all the internal lights are supplied exclusively by solar, but the external lights are supplied by Eskom exclusively; I turn off the inverter at night to spare the most expensive item, the batteries.
+Almost all the internal lights are supplied exclusively by solar, but the external lights are supplied by Eskom at night; I turn off the inverter when we go to bed to spare the most expensive item, the batteries.

 Plug sockets to the computers are exclusively solar; I try to keep them off mains as far as possible, the exception being an extended period of inclement weather.
 The rest of the plug sockets can be supplied by either solar (during the day) or Eskom (after dark).

-Notice in the photograph above the yellow arrowed far right breaker; it's down and very rarely is up; perhaps a couple hours a month when there is an extended misty period which happens fairly frequently in our village.
+Notice in the photograph above the yellow arrowed far right breaker; it's down and very rarely is up; perhaps a couple hours a month when there is an extended misty period which happens fairly frequently in our village in the summer.

 Hot water is supplied in our home by a very efficient solar water heater.